battery-pulse/pulse-telemetry/README.md

 ### PostgreSQL

-The same PostgreSQL schema that houses the device metadata can be used to persist the data from Kafka and the transformed data.
+The same PostgreSQL schema that houses the device metadata can be used to persist the incoming and transformed data.
 Only reccomended for small deployments.

 ### Delta Lake